Approach to the Patient with Delirium or Dementia - Case 1

 The DSM-5 defines dementia as a major neurocognitive disorder and then defines the many underlying diseases.
 The definition of a major cognitive disorder is:

-Evidence of significant cognitive decline from a previous level of performance in 1 or more cognitive domains (complex attention, executive function, learning and ...
+Evidence of significant cognitive decline from a previous level of performance in 1 or more cognitive domains (complex attention, executive function, learning and memory, language, perceptual-motor, or social cognition) based ...